 What you need to know when applying for graphic design internships

-When you have identified the graphic design internships that you want to apply for it is time to put all your assets together.
+When you have identified the graphic design internships that you want to ask for it is time to put all your assets together.
 You will need to prepare an impressive CV and cover letter, just like when using for any other position.
 Your application packet should of course also include your portfolio.
 It is also crucial that you tailor the application pack to each employer to make sure that you stand out.
-Believe it or not, but most people can tell if something is personalized to them, or just a copy and paste job.
+Believe it or not, but most people can tell if something personalizes to them, or just a copy and paste job.

 You will most likely only have the student projects in your portfolio, so it is essential to make the most of it.
 The right idea is to include a short description of each piece in your portfolio.
-This can give the employer insight into your creative process and way of thinking.
+That can give the employer insight into your creative process and way of thinking.
 Again, make sure that the sections are relevant to the industry your prospective employer is in.
 Time to send off the applications and wait for the response.

 Remember to be professional during the interview